Generating Semantic Adversarial Examples via Feature Manipulation: Problem Definition

 \subsection{Semantic Adversarial Example}

-Unlike the notion of the adversarial example introduced in Section 2 , the semantic adversarial example can be defined and formalized as follows.
+Unlike the notion of the adversarial example introduced in Section 2, the semantic adversarial example can be defined and formalized as follows.
 Let $D$ denote the set of examples in the sample space.
 Let $\mathcal{F}(x)$ denote a pre-trained classifier, which outputs the final prediction label $y=\mathcal{F}(x)$.
 Let $S$ denote the set of underlying semantic features, interpreted as the representation of the data by human cognition.
 For example, $s_1 \in S$ is the color of skin and $s_2 \in S$ is the length of hair for a given human face image.
-We assume that observations $x \in D$ can be generated by combining $M$ primary disentangled latent factors $S_{o}= (s_1, \cdots, s_M), s_i \in S$, and $ S_{c}= (s_1, \cdots, s_K), s_i \in S_o $ is the set of $K$ commonly shared or theme-independent features across classes, e.g. the thickness of handwritten digits or facial express of face images.
-Unlike most existing adversarial examples that directly add unstructured pixel-wise perturbation in the input space or random latent representation of z space, our adversary $A$ aims at perturbing a fraction of disentangled latent representations derived from a sample $x$ to generate structured perturbations with semantic meaning, e.g. changing the thickness of digits or the facial expression of face images.
-Such semantic perturbation is named semantic feature manipulation, which is achieved by (1) learning a latent code that can reveal the commonly shared or theme-independent features across classes, e.g., via VAE-based disentangled learning; (2) perturbing latent codes to reconstruct an adversarial example that can fool a targeted classifier in an interpretable, natural and smooth manner.
+We assume that observations $x \in D$ can be generated by combining $M$ primary disentangled latent factors $S_{o}= (s_1, \cdots, s_M), s_i \in S$.
+Besides, we assume that $ S_{c}= (s_1, \cdots, s_K), s_i \in S_o $ is the set of $K$ commonly shared theme-independent features with respect to the classification theme, e.g. the font size of handwritten digits for number classifier or facial express of face images for face recognition model.
+Unlike existing adversarial examples that directly add unstructured pixel-wise perturbation in the input space or random latent representation of z space, our adversary $A$ aims at perturbing a fraction of disentangled latent representations derived from a sample $x$ to generate structured perturbations in terms of theme-independent semantic features.
+Such structural perturbation is named semantic feature manipulation, which is achieved by (1) learning a latent code that can reveal the commonly shared theme-independent features across classes, e.g., via VAE-based disentangled learning; (2) perturbing latent codes to reconstruct an adversarial example that can fool a targeted classifier in an interpretable and structural manner.